pydantic/pydantic/docs/usage/settings.md

 settings = Settings(_env_file='env/prod.env')
 ```

-In either case, the value of the passed argument can be any valid path or filename, either absolute or relative to the current working directory.
-From there, *pydantic* will handle everything for you by loading in your variables and validating them.
+In either case, the value of the passed argument can be any valid path or filename, either absolute or relative to the
+current working directory.
+From there, *pydantic* will handle everything for you by loading in your variables and
+validating them.

-Please be aware that passing a file path via the `_env_file` keyword argument on instantiation (method 2) will override the value (if any) set on the `Config` class.
-If the above snippets were used in conjunction, `prod.env` would be loaded while `.env` would be ignored.
+Passing a file path via the `_env_file` keyword argument on instantiation (method 2) will override
+the value (if any) set on the `Config` class.
+If the above snippets were used in conjunction, `prod.env` would be loaded
+while `.env` would be ignored.

 !!! note
-    You can also use the keyword argument override to tell Pydantic not to load any file at all (even if one is set in the `Config` class) by passing `None` as the instantiation keyword argument, e.g. `settings = Settings(_env_file=None)`
+    You can also use the keyword argument override to tell Pydantic not to load any file at all (even if one is set in
+    the `Config` class) by passing `None` as the instantiation keyword argument,
+    e.g. `settings = Settings(_env_file=None)`

 ## Field value priority